 Zuckerkandl tubercle is a normal variant of the thyroid.
 It may be mistaken for a thyroid nodule or mass or lymph node.

-Zuckerandl tubercle is a projection of normal thyroid thyroid tissue from the posterior or lateral lobes of the thyroid gland.
+Zuckerandl tubercle is a projection of normal thyroid tissue from the posterior aspect of the lateral lobes of the thyroid gland.

-Zygoma ( zygomatic bone) are roughly quadrangular paired facial bones which form the bilateral cheek prominences.
+The zygoma (or zygomatic bone) is an important roughly quadrangular paired facial bone which forms the cheek prominences.

 Zygoma has three surfaces: